 LMU’s Faculty Learning Communities

 The LMU Faculty Learning Communities (FLC) program brings together faculty from diverse disciplines who want to discuss with colleagues ideas about teaching, teaching challenges, and educational research.
 Each group consists of 6 to 10 members from different disciplines, with no more than two from a single department.
 The facilitator works with the CTE Director to organize a group.
 Members of the group decide on the issues that will be addressed by the group.
 Typically groups commit to meeting for 1.5 to 2 hours every three weeks for one year.
 Groups that elect to meet at the CTE will have food provided for their meetings.
 In groups that want to have in-depth discussion of books on teaching, each member of the group will be provided with a copy of the book to be discussed.
 Some groups may elect to meet virtually using Zoom video conferencing software.
-Both full time and part time LMU faculty may participate in the FLC program.
+Both tenure-line and term LMU faculty may participate in the FLC program.

 FLC members are encouraged to assess changes in their classes that result from group discussions, and to determine whether there is an improvement in learning outcomes in those classes.
 FLC members are encouraged to engage in educational research, present results in publications where appropriate, and to apply for externally funded educational grants.